rogerben/cordova-plugin-password-dialog/README.md

 All functions accept optional success and failure callbacks as their final two arguments, where the failure callback will receive an error string as an argument unless otherwise noted.

 A TypeScript definition file for the JavaScript interface is available in the `typings` directory as well as on [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) via the `tsd` tool.

+## Confirm Password Dialog

+Used to show a dialog that prompts the user to confirm their password.
+The user must enter their their password twice.

+Method Signature:

+`showConfirmPassword(options, successCallback, failureCallback)`

+Options Parameter:

+* title (string): The title for the dialog (optional, defaults to "Confirm Password").
+* message (string): The message for the dialog (optional, defaults to empty string).
+* minLength (number): The minimum length for the new password (optional, defaults to not enforcing a minimum length).

+Example Usage:

+    var options = {
+        title: "Confirm Password",
+        message: "Please confirm your password.",
+        minLength: 8
+    };

+    PasswordDialogPlugin.showConfirmPassword(options,
+        function(result) {
+            if (result.cancel) {
+                console.log("User cancelled the confirm password dialog.");
+            }
+            else {
+                console.log("User completed the confirm password dialog.", result.password);
+            }
+        },
+        function(err) {
+            console.log("Confirm password dialog error.", err);
+        });

 ## Change Password Dialog